stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 ## 🐛 Bug fixes

-### No more mutated assembly on disk after stryker run
+### No more mutated assembly on disk after Stryker run

 While mutation testing Stryker replaces your system under test assembly on disk.
 Up till now the mutated assembly stayed in place after mutation testing was done.
 This had some unintended side effects.
-For example code coverage results could be incorrect until you rebuild your project and there was the risk of accidentally releasing/publishing the mutated assembly instead of the original if you did not rebuild you project after mutation testing in your pipelines.
+For example code coverage results could be incorrect until you rebuild your project and there was the risk of accidentally releasing/publishing the mutated assembly instead of the original if you did not rebuild your project after mutation testing in your pipelines.
 We now copy your original assembly before we modify it, and place it back after we're done.
 No more rebuild required!

 ## 👪 Team expansion

 We welcome [Cyrille DUPUYDAUBY](https://github.com/dupdob) to the team!
-They have supported us with feedback, testing and development since 2018 and it was long past that we officially recognized his contributions to the project!
+They have supported us with feedback, testing and development since 2018 and it was long past that we officially recognized their contributions to the project!

 ## 🎉 Thank you